 During preparation of the New Zealand 2004 national greenhouse gas inventory, work continued on the implementation of the "New Zealand National Greenhouse Gas Inventory Quality Control and Quality Assurance Plan".
 Specific checks have been completed as time and resources have allowed.

 A6.1 QC procedures implemented in preparation of the 2004 inventory

-Tier 1 quality control (QC) checks for key sources (as identified in the level and trend analysis of the 2002 national inventory) and a selection of non key sources were completed on the 2003 data.
-Two of these checklists, with the results, are included as examples in this Annex.
-The checks incorporated in the CRF Reporter software (time-series consistency, recalculation and completeness checks) were undertaken to identify any outliers and inconsistencies in the trends from 1990-2003.
+Tier 1 quality control (QC) checks for key sources (as identified in the level and trend analysis of the 2003 national inventory) and a selection of non key sources were completed on the 2004 data.
+Two of these checklists with the results are included as examples in this Annex.
+The checks incorporated in the CRF reporter (time-series consistency, recalculation and completeness checks) were undertaken to identify any outliers and inconsistencies in the trends from 1990-2004.

 A6.2 QA procedures implemented